Annabennaim/python/README.md

 At the end of the loop, we return the determined fixing price along with the corresponding maximum volume.

 ## 3rd part: Example implementation to test the class
 We initialize an Ordre object with a tick size of 0.01 (the minimum price increment) and a lot size of 1 (the minimum tradeable unit).
 This instance will manage buy and sell orders in a structured order book.

 We then add sell orders (maker role):

 - Trader Alain places a sell order at 100.5 for 100 units.
 - Trader Bernard places a sell order at 101 for 5 units.
 Both traders are makers, meaning their orders are added to the order book and will remain until a counterparty (a taker) matches them.

 - Trader George places a sell order at 98.5 as a maker.
 This is below existing buy orders, so it remains in the order book until a buyer (taker) matches it.

-Furthermore, we add buy orders (maker and taker roles):
+Next, we add buy orders (maker and taker roles):

-- Trader Emma places a buy order at 99.5 for 2 units as a maker.Since no one is selling at 99.5 or below, the order is added to the buy side of the order book.
+- Trader Emma places a buy order at 99.5 for 2 units as a taker.
+Since George is selling at 98.5, her order is immediately executed at 98.5, buying 2 units from George.
-- Trader Jose places a buy order at 102 for 3 units as a taker.
-Since 102 is higher than the available sell orders (100.5 and 101), the order is immediately executed, buying from the lowest-priced sell orders first.
+- Trader José places a buy order at 102 for 3 units as a taker.
+Since 102 is higher than the available sell orders (e.g. George if remaining, Alain at 100.5 and Bernard at 101), the order is immediately executed, buying from the lowest-priced sell orders first.
 - Trader Claude places a buy order at 101.5 for 3 units as a taker.
-The order is matched with existing sell orders at 100.5 and 101 if there is enough supply.
+The order is matched with existing sell orders at 100.5, starting with Alain’s offer if there’s remaining quantity.
-- Trader Claude submits another buy order at 101.5 for 7 units as a taker.Since 101.5 is higher than the current best sell price, this order immediately executes, consuming the lowest-priced sell orders.
+- Trader Claude submits another buy order at 101.5 for 7 units as a taker.
+Since 101.5 is higher than the current best sell price, this order immediately executes, consuming the lowest-priced sell orders (Alain then Bernard if necessary).

+We also have:

-We have also Trader Clara wants to buy 20 units at 99.5, but there may not be enough sellers at or below that price.
-The available sell orders are executed first, and any unfulfilled quantity is added as a maker order at 99.5.
+Trader Clara wants to buy 20 units at 99.5.
+If there are still sellers at or below that price (e.g. George if not fully matched), her order is partially or fully matched.
+Any unfilled quantity is added as a maker order at 99.5.

-Finally we display the order book to observe the state after transactions.
-We cancel the order made by trader Alain and we again display the updated order book.
+Finally, we display the order book to observe the state after transactions.
+We cancel the order made by trader Alain and again display the updated order book.
 This helps us verify that the cancellation was successful.

-This example effectively tests different trading scenarios, including market orders, limit orders, partial executions, and order cancellations.